cython/cython/docs/src/userguide/external_C_code.rst

    be used for this new type.

-5. If the header file uses macros to define constants, translate them into a dummy ``enum`` declaration.
+5. If the header file uses macros to define constants, translate them into a dummy :keyword:`enum` declaration.

 6. If the header file defines a function using a macro, declare it as though it were an ordinary function, with appropriate argument and result types.

-7. For archaic reasons C uses the keyword :keyword:`void` to declare a function taking no parameters.
+7. For archaic reasons C uses the keyword ``void`` to declare a function taking no parameters.
 In Cython as in Python, simply declare such functions as :meth:`foo()`.